dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 The program is developed using a modular coding strategy, where each part of the code is designed to perform a specific function.
 This modular approach enhances clarity, maintainability.
 When combined, the modules allow users to interact with the program and compare prices across different brands, categories, and seasons.

-The first part of our project focuses on building the foundation of the information system used to analyse fashion product prices across categories, brands, and seasons.
+The first part of our program focuses on building the foundation of the information system used to analyse fashion product prices across categories, brands, and seasons.
 The process begins with data review and cleaning, so that it contains only the variables relevant to the analysis:

 - 6 categories (Outerwear, Tops, Accessories, Shoes, Bottoms, Dresses)